mThorlak/Heptathlon/README.md

 * Connect to it : http://localhost/phpmyadmin

 * Import Heptathlon_Shop.sql and Heptathlon_Siege.sql (available into the project : Heptathlon/InstallProject/DB)

+* In RMI/src/rmi_general/Database, change "user" and "password" (line 19 and 20) with your own ID to connect to your phpMyAdmin account

 * And it's done !